Pandemic Delivery Service

-The service was originally commissioned across England to support clinically extremely vulnerable (CEV) patients until 31st July 2020, with some specified local outbreak areas still being covered by the service until 5th October 2020.
+The service was originally commissioned across England to support clinically extremely vulnerable (CEV) patients until 31st July 2020, with some specified local outbreak areas continuing to be covered by the service until 5th October 2020.

-From 16th March 2021 to 23:59 on 31sth March 2022, people who have been notified of the need to self-isolate by NHS Test and Trace are able to access support for the delivery of their prescriptions from contractors.
+From 16th March 2021 to 23:59 on 5th March 2022, people who had been notified of the need to self-isolate by NHS Test and Trace were able to access support for the delivery of their prescriptions from contractors.

-From 16th March 2021, people who have been notified of the need to self-isolate by NHS Test and Trace are able to seek support from community pharmacies under the Pandemic Delivery Service.
-This is part of a package of measures which the Government put in place to support people to self-isolate effectively and reduce the spread of COVID-19.
+From 16th March 2021, people who were notified of the need to self-isolate by NHS Test and Trace were able to seek support from community pharmacies under the Pandemic Delivery Service.
+This was part of a package of measures which the Government put in place to support people to self-isolate effectively and reduce the spread of COVID-19.

-This means all pharmacies (excluding distance selling pharmacies) are required to ensure those people who have been notified by NHS Test and Trace to self-isolate can receive their prescription medicines and appliances by home delivery during the ten-day self-isolation period, if they are unable to arrange for medicines to be picked up.
+This meant all pharmacies (excluding distance selling pharmacies) were required to ensure those people who had been notified by NHS Test and Trace to self-isolate could receive their prescription medicines and appliances by home delivery during the ten-day self-isolation period, if they were unable to arrange for medicines to be picked up.

-This service is only available to people during their ten-day* self-isolation period and who can provide their NHS Test and Trace Account ID when requesting the service (people are provided a unique NHS Test and Trace Account ID, which is an 8-character mix of letters and numbers, when they are contacted by NHS Test and Trace, sometimes referred to as a CTAS number).
+This service was only available to people during their ten-day* self-isolation period and to those who could provide their NHS Test and Trace Account ID when requesting the service (people are provided a unique NHS Test and Trace Account ID, which is an 8-character mix of letters and numbers, when they are contacted by NHS Test and Trace, sometimes referred to as a CTAS number).

 A record of the NHS Test and Trace Account ID reference number must be made and retained as part of the contractor’s delivery record.

-* Should COVID-19 symptoms develop within the initial 10-day isolation period after receiving an initial positive test (where no symptoms were being exhibited), or as a contact, and the advice given is to continue to isolate for a short period beyond the initial 10 days, self-isolating people will still be provided the medicines delivery service against their initial reference number.
+* Should COVID-19 symptoms have developed within the initial 10-day isolation period after receiving an initial positive test (where no symptoms were being exhibited), or as a contact, and the advice given was to continue to isolate for a short period beyond the initial 10 days, self-isolating people would still be provided the medicines delivery service against their initial reference number.

-The maximum amount of time someone could be self-isolating is 20 days, i.e. in the unlikely event they develop symptoms on the 10th day of their self-isolation period.
-This is based on guidance for households with possible or confirmed COVID-19 infection.
+The maximum amount of time someone could be self-isolating was 20 days, i.e. in the unlikely event they develop symptoms on the 10th day of their self-isolation period.
+This was based on guidance for households with possible or confirmed COVID-19 infection.

-Each time someone enters the NHS Test and Trace system, they will receive a new unique contact tracing reference number.
-Therefore, if someone has been identified as a contact, they will receive one through their first contact with Test and Trace, and then if they go on to test positive, they should receive another one.
+Each time someone entered the NHS Test and Trace system, they would receive a new unique contact tracing reference number.
+Therefore, if someone had been identified as a contact, they would receive one through their first contact with Test and Trace, and then if they went on to test positive, they would receive another one.

 What about deliveries to other patients?

-Other patients, including those who were advised to shield, may request home deliveries, but they are not covered by the NHS-funded service and except for deliveries of Specified Appliances, contractors continue to be able to charge patients for the delivery of prescriptions if they wish.
+Other patients, including those who were advised to shield, could request home deliveries, but they were not covered by the NHS-funded service and except for deliveries of Specified Appliances, contractors continued to be able to charge patients for the delivery of prescriptions if they wish.

-The Terms of Service for all pharmacy contractors, bar distance selling pharmacies (DSP), have been amended to require contractors to help eligible patients to receive their prescriptions.
-Additionally, an Advanced service for delivery of prescriptions to eligible patients, which contractors can provide if they wish to, has been commissioned by NHSE&I.
+The Terms of Service for all pharmacy contractors, bar distance selling pharmacies (DSP), were amended to require contractors to help eligible patients to receive their prescriptions.
+Additionally, an Advanced service for delivery of prescriptions to eligible patients, which contractors could provide if they wish to, was commissioned by NHSE&I.

-The combined Terms of Service requirements and the Advanced service only apply to the eligible group of patients during the pandemic.
-The service is not to be used for any other patients.
+The combined Terms of Service requirements and the Advanced service only applied to the eligible group of patients during the pandemic.
+The service was not used for any other patients.

-The Terms of Service requirements which pharmacies must comply with
+The Terms of Service requirements which pharmacies had to comply with

-Patients eligible for prescription delivery are encouraged in the first instance to see if their medicines can be collected from the pharmacy and then delivered by family, friends or a carer.
+Patients eligible for prescription delivery were encouraged, in the first instance, to see if their medicines could be collected from the pharmacy and then delivered by family, friends or a carer.

-If the patient cannot identify a family member, friend or carer to collect their prescription from the pharmacy, they have been advised to contact the pharmacy.
-The pharmacy must then:
+If the patient could not identify a family member, friend or carer to collect their prescription from the pharmacy, they were advised to contact the pharmacy.
+The pharmacy had to then:

-- where no volunteer is available, deliver the medicine as part of the Advanced service; or
+- where no volunteer was available, deliver the medicine as part of the Advanced service; or

-- where no volunteer is available, arrange for another pharmacy to deliver it on their behalf.
-The other pharmacy will be able to claim payment for the delivery under the Advanced service; or
+- where no volunteer was available, arrange for another pharmacy to deliver it on their behalf.
+The other pharmacy was able to claim payment for the delivery under the Advanced service; or

-- where no volunteer is available, arrange for the prescription to be dispensed and delivered by another pharmacy (by referring the patient to another pharmacy, including a distance selling pharmacy).
+- where no volunteer was available, arrange for the prescription to be dispensed and delivered by another pharmacy (by referring the patient to another pharmacy, including a distance selling pharmacy).

 Funding for the Terms of Service requirements

-Pharmacies (excluding Distance Selling Pharmacies, who are already contractually obliged to deliver dispensed items to their patients) will be paid an allowance to recognise the work involved in supporting the group of eligible patients with their deliveries.
-This payment is made automatically by the NHS Business Services Authority (NHSBSA).
+Pharmacies (excluding Distance Selling Pharmacies, who are already contractually obliged to deliver dispensed items to their patients) were paid an allowance to recognise the work involved in supporting the group of eligible patients with their deliveries.
+This payment was made automatically by the NHS Business Services Authority (NHSBSA).

-The payment is from additional funding being made available to respond to the pandemic, i.e. it is not part of the community pharmacy global sum.
+The payment was from additional funding which was made available to respond to the pandemic, i.e. it was not part of the community pharmacy global sum.

-The payment is aligned to the banding used for the Transition Payment.
+The payment was aligned to the banding used for the Transition Payment.

-Payments will be on the same line as the Transitional Payment and will show as a total figure on the FP34 Schedule of Payments.
+Payments were on the same line as the Transitional Payment and were shown as a total figure on the FP34 Schedule of Payments.

 The Home Delivery during a Pandemic – Advanced Service

-Where a contractor is able to make deliveries to eligible patients, the Advanced service provides funding for each delivery of a prescription that a contractor makes under options b or c above.
+Where a contractor was able to make deliveries to eligible patients, the Advanced service provided funding for each delivery of a prescription that a contractor made under options b or c above.

-Contractors can also outsource the deliveries via a secure delivery method, e.g. using a courier company, if they wish.
+Contractors could also outsource the deliveries via a secure delivery method, e.g. using a courier company, if they wished.

-As Distance Selling Pharmacies are already contractually obliged to deliver dispensed items to their patients, this Advanced service is not open to them to provide.
+As Distance Selling Pharmacies are already contractually obliged to deliver dispensed items to their patients, this Advanced service was not open to them to provide.

-The service specification sets out the requirements the contractor must comply with, including keeping records of the eligible patients to whom a delivery was made under this service and the date of the delivery.
+The service specification set out the requirements the contractor had to comply with, including keeping records of the eligible patients to whom a delivery was made under this service and the date of the delivery.

-Contractors can claim, via the Manage Your Service (MYS) portal, a payment of £6 (including VAT) per delivery, as part of the normal end of month process.
+Contractors were able to claim, via the Manage Your Service (MYS) portal, a payment of £6 (including VAT) per delivery, as part of the normal end of month process.

-When the NHSBSA make the payments for provision of the Advanced service, they will be separately itemised on the FP34 Schedule of Payments, listed as ‘Additional advance payment’ under the section titled ‘Summary of Payment Amounts’.
+When the NHSBSA made the payments for provision of the Advanced service, they were separately itemised on the FP34 Schedule of Payments, listed as ‘Additional advance payment’ under the section titled ‘Summary of Payment Amounts’.

-This payment is from additional funding being made available to respond to the pandemic, i.e. it is not part of the community pharmacy global sum.
+This payment was from additional funding which was made available to respond to the pandemic, i.e. it was not part of the community pharmacy global sum.

 At the start of the pandemic, many contractors had offers of help with delivering prescriptions and undertaking other tasks during the pandemic.
-Some of these offers of help have come from individuals, but many have been organised by local voluntary groups, parish councils and district councils.
+Some of these offers of help came from individuals, but many were organised by local voluntary groups, parish councils and district councils.